-PROVISION HOUSE BILL SENATE PLAN TOLL CHARGE FOR HISTORICAL E&P A one-time toll charge would apply on previously unrepatriated earnings and profits of foreign subsidiaries.14% rate of tax on cash and cash equivalents and 7% rate on non-cash earnings and profits.
+PROVISION HOUSE BILL SENATE BILL TOLL CHARGE FOR HISTORICAL E&P A one-time toll charge would apply on previously unrepatriated earnings and profits of foreign subsidiaries.14% rate of tax on cash and cash equivalents and 7% rate on non-cash earnings and profits.
 May tax earnings and profits accumulated before U.S. shareholder acquired the foreign subsidiary.
 This provision applies to individual shareholders and to deferred earnings of certain non-CFCs.
 The liability would be payable over eight years with a partial foreign tax credit offset available.
 Generally the same as the House Bill.
-However, the Senate Plan applies a 10% rate of tax on cash and cash equivalents and a 5% rate on non-cash earnings and profits.
+However, the Senate Bill applies a 14.5% rate of tax on cash and cash equivalents and a 7.5% rate on non-cash earnings and profits.
 Additionally, the rate benefit built into the toll charge for previously deferred foreign income would be recaptured if the U.S. shareholder is a corporation that expatriates within 10 years from enactment.
 PARTICIPATION EXEMPTION SYSTEM The foreign-source portion of dividends received by U.S. corporations from their 10% or more owned foreign subsidiaries (excluding PFICs) would qualify for a full dividends received deduction.
 Does not apply to foreign income earned directly by the U.S. corporation or the capital gain portion of any disposition of such foreign subsidiaries.
 Generally the same as the House Bill.
-However, under the Senate Plan, the exemption would not be available for earnings that received special foreign tax benefits (undefined at this point).
+However, under the Senate Bill, the exemption would not be available for earnings that received special foreign tax benefits (undefined at this point).
 TAXATION OF CERTAIN FOREIGN HIGH RETURNS U.S. 10% SH's of foreign subs would be subject to current U.S. tax on 50% of the U.S. 10% SH's foreign high returns.
 Foreign high returns are generated when foreign return on tangible assets exceeds 7% plus the federal short-term rate.
 A partial foreign tax credit would be available to offset this tax.
 The foreign tax credit component applies to 80% of the foreign high returns, compared to a 50% income inclusion for the U.S. 10% SH.
 As such, after foreign tax credit, this provision would likely only carry relevance to companies with very high foreign returns subject to very low local taxes.
 U.S. companies are subject to tax on "global intangible low-taxed income."
 This provision applies to foreign subsidiaries of U.S. companies where the subsidiary income exceeds a 10% rate of return on tangible property.
+A foreign tax credit mechanism similar to the House Bill is available.
 This is very similar to the House's "foreign high-return" provision.
-However, the mechanics of the Senate version appear to suggest that there may be "scrivener's error" in the House version, making that version (as presently drafted) far less onerous than intended.
+However, the Senate Bill also allows for a deduction for certain returns attributable to sales and services provided by U.S. corporations to non-U.S. customers.